Hernia Mesh Lawsuits Mount As Complications Continue

 In May of 2019, a jury returned an $80 million verdict in favor of the plaintiff in a lawsuit against Johnson & Johnson's subsidiary Ethicon.
 That award included $30 million in compensatory damages and $50 million in punitive damages.

-The atrium is also facing several lawsuits related to their C-Qur product.
-This hernia mesh device was also brought to the market using the 501(k) fast-track approval program and was approved by the FDA in 2005.
+Atrium is also facing several lawsuits related to their C-Qur product.
+This hernia mesh device was also brought to the market using the 501(k) fast-track approval program, and was approved by the FDA in 2005.
 Many of the lawsuits claim that the product causes allergic reactions, as the polypropylene material is coated with fish oil.